m-proniaiaev/AspNetStore/README.md

 Here I've used:

     - Dependency injection (Constructor injection)
-    - MediatR for handling api requests
+    - MediatR pattern for handling async api requests
     - Work with MongoDb (connection string is stored in user-secrets since db is cloud-hosted)
-    - Fluent validation for checking commands
+    - Fluent validation for checking request commands
-    - Middleware to handle exceptions
+    - Middleware to handle runtime and validation exceptions
+    - Request are parametrized with queryable filtering
     - Unit tests with Xunit

 Plans:
  - Adding one more controller: Sellers and integrating it with Records (reference by id)
- - Extend request parameters by adding queryable filtering
+ - Adding auth using OAuth 2.0
  - Docker support